Gowtham-YK/-Emergency-Vehicle-Mobility-Optimization/README.md

 Station or Zone

-Route or Trip ID (if available)
+Route or Trip ID: If applicable

-You can place it anywhere on your system.
-Tableau will connect to it directly.
+You can place it anywhere in your system and directly connect Tableau to it.

 # 3. Open the Tableau Workbook

-Go to the project folder.
+Go to the project folder:

-Open the file Emergency-Vehicle-Analysis.twbx (or your workbook name).
+Open the file Emergency-Vehicle-Analysis.twbx or your workbook name.

-When Tableau loads, it may ask you to select the dataset again.
-Browse and connect to your CSV or Excel file.
+When Tableau opens, it may prompt you to select the dataset again.
+You can browse for your CSV or Excel file and connect to it.

-4. Verify Geographic Fields
+4. Check geographic fields

-To make sure the map displays correctly:
+For the map to work properly,

-Go to the Data Pane.
+Go to the Data Pane:

-Right-click on Latitude, then choose Set Geographic Role and select Latitude.
+Right click Latitude; select Set Geographic Role and choose Latitude.

-Right-click on Longitude, then choose Set Geographic Role and select Longitude.
+Right-click the Longitude variable, choose Set Geographic Role and select Longitude.

-For Zone or Station Name, set it to:
+For Zone or Station Name, input

-Geographic Role: Area Name or District (or leave it as string if not mapping).
+Geographic Role: Area Name or District (or leave as string if not mapping).

 # 5. View the Dashboards

-Open the dashboards included in the project, such as:
+Open the following dashboards included in the project:

-Response Time vs Zones
+Response Time vs. Zones

 Delay Hotspots Map